19hours/sg-statutes/Acts/Town Councils Act.md

 (3) A Town Council, owner or tenant of a flat leased from the Board within the Town, shall be entitled to apply to the court —

-(a) for an order to enforce the performance of or restrain the breach of any by-law made by that Town Council; or
+(a) for an order to enforce the performance of or restrain the breach of any by-law made by that Town Council for the purpose in subsection (1); or

+[Act 17 of 2017 wef 01/05/2017]

-(b) to recover damages for any loss or injury to any person or property arising out of the breach of any by-law made by that Town Council,
+(b) to recover damages for any loss or injury to any person or property arising out of the breach of any by-law made by that Town Council for the purpose in subsection (1),

+[Act 17 of 2017 wef 01/05/2017]

 by or from any person bound to comply therewith or the Town Council, as the case may be, and the court may make such order against any such person or the Town Council as the court thinks fit.